 10. Ortho Weed-B-Gon Weed Killer

-Ortho is a big name in the weed and pest control industries, so it makes sense that they would make one of the best dandelion killers on the market.
+Ortho is a big name in the weed and pest control industries, so it makes sense that they would make one of the best weed killers on the market.
 This formula can and will kill up to 250 different types of weeds without injuring your lawn.
 Once you spray it on, it’ll work its way down to the roots of the weed.
 This will give you visible results in as little as a few hours.
 For larger infestations, it may take a few days to see noticeable results.

 However, it’ll become resistant to water within an hour of applying it.
 This means it won’t runoff if you have an unexpected rainfall or you want to water your flower beds.
 You can choose from comfort wands or trigger sprayers when you buy it.
 It also comes in ready-to-spray and concentrate solutions.
 It works on both northern and southern lawns without harming them.